|

 very “code of professional conduct” forms part of the regulatory

+framework governing the profession.
 The surveying profession is no exception.
 It was recognised that

 “whilst it is the responsibility of national professional bodies to set